PratyushSingh07/gsoc_proposal_23/mifos_proposal.md

 ### *Week 1*
 - Get in touch with the developers and the mentor
 - Introduction to the community, to the mentor and fix timings to communicate
 - Discuss any suggestions and changes to the project.
-There could modifications, new additions or ammendments; it would be better to go over these early
+There could modifications, new additions or amendments; it would be better to go over these early

 ### *Week 2*
-- Go Thorugh Mifos-Mobile codebase
+- Go Through Mifos-Mobile codebase
 - Take reference from android client and try to implement features that are currently absent in mifos-mobile
 - Go through the Open Banking API and related documentations

 ### *Week 3*
 - Discuss the working of the existing application with the mentor.
 Discuss the implementations of the new features
 - Go over the new design in detail and ask for changes and suggestions
-- Discuss the changes that need to take place in the frontend to accomodate for the breaking changes
+- Discuss the changes that need to take place in the frontend to accommodate  for the breaking changes

 ## **4.2 Phase 1 (29 May - 9 July)**